Loose Threads and In-betweens

 Silence.
 A small breath.

 “...Jazz has rather intense anxiety and for some amount of time was resistant to being introduced, or mentioned, to new people.
-This has lessened, and I have failed to bring my friendship with her to your attention since, but…” Seth sounded disappointed; Kohao hated that tone.
-“Am I not entitled to simply living my life, Kohao?
+This has lessened, and I have failed to bring my friendship with her to your attention since, but…” Seth sounded disappointed; Kato hated that tone.
+“Am I not entitled to simply living my life, Kato?
 I do not ask after your personal affairs now that you’re an adult if I can help it.
 How did you come to hear about Jazz?”

 “...What?
 Who?
 Oh—Nicholas?”

 “...Perhaps sometime soon I will get the opportunity to introduce her to everyone.
 I will talk to her about what she feels comfortable with.
 Her decision.
-Is there anything else I can help you with tonight, Kohao?”
+Is there anything else I can help you with tonight, Julian?”

 He slunk back in from the balcony feeling like a kicked dog but trying not to betray it to Nick, who raised a curious eyebrow from the couch.